Associative submanifolds in twisted connected sum $G_2$-manifolds: Introduction

-To define an enumerative invariant of $G_2$-manifolds which is unchanged under the deformation of $G_2$-metrics, \citet{Joyce2016}, \citet{Doan2017d} have outlined proposals which are based on counting closed associative submanifolds.
-An associative submanifold in a $G_2$-manifold is a $3$-dimensional calibrated submanifold calibrated by the $3$-form defining the $G_2$-structure \cites[IV.2.A]{Harvey1982}[Chapter 12]{Joyce2007}.
+To define an enumerative invariant of $G_2$-manifolds which is unchanged under the deformation of $G_2$-metrics, \citet{Joyce2016} and \citet{Doan2017d} have outlined proposals which are based on counting closed associative submanifolds.
+An associative submanifold in a $G_2$-manifold is a $3$-dimensional submanifold calibrated by the $3$-form defining the $G_2$-structure \cites[IV.2.A]{Harvey1982}[Chapter 12]{Joyce2007}.
 These are volume minimizing in their homology class and hence are minimal submanifolds.
-They can be regarded as analogous to holomorphic curves in Calabi-Yau $3$-folds. \citet[Section 3]{Donaldson1998} made a different proposal to define an invariant of $G_2$-manifolds by counting $G_2$-instantons.
-But the $G_2$-instantons can degenerate by bubbling off along associative submanifolds \cite{Tian2000} which could cause serious problems to this definition \cite{Donaldson2009}.
+They can be regarded as analogous to holomorphic curves and special Lagrangians in Calabi--Yau $3$-folds. \citet[Section 3]{Donaldson1998} made a different proposal to define an invariant of $G_2$-manifolds by counting $G_2$-instantons.
+But the $G_2$-instantons can degenerate by bubbling off along associative submanifolds, playing a crucial role again here \cite{Donaldson2009}.
 The twisted connected sum (TCS) $G_2$-manifolds and associative submanifolds inside them can be a testing ground for these enumerative theories.